2. Principled Preparation

 A year later, at the age of sixteen, she told her family of her visions to lead the military to bring victory to King Charles VII against England.
 Her intensive meditative mental preparation provided her with a charismatic aura that conveyed her depth of integrity, courage, and commitment.

 The next year Joan set out with a few local supporters to meet with the provincial officials.
-Joan’s confidence led to a commission for her to lead a small group of knights to meet with the King.
+Joan’s confident demeanor led to a commission that granted her the authority to lead a small group of knights to meet with the King.

 As they crossed France, the confidence of Joan’s band of knights infused a patriotic fervor among the citizens of the towns they passed through.
 However, when they arrived at the castle, Joan’s authority was abruptly challenged by the KIng’s self-serving advisers.
 Joan deftly out-witted their bureaucratic traps, leaving them with no choice but to provide her an audience with the King.